mylette/vim-gym/README.rst

 BAM!

-You could also spiral down the rabbit hole and in the worlds of multiple windows, multiple tabs and folded contents if you feel like...
+You could also spiral down the rabbit hole and into the worlds of multiple windows, multiple tabs and folded contents if you feel like...

 All of this and yet we are still scratching the surface of Vim's capabilities when it comes to editing multiple files, which is what writing notes is all about.
 I don't want you to get me wrong, using plugins can be great.
-However, certain plugins seem to reinvent certain of Vim's irreplaceable capabilities and don't seem to fit as well with other Vim's tools.
-Although using the mentioned plugins for writing notes might not be bad per-say, it is probably not optimal when considering the long run and using The Vim Way |trademark| for multi-file processing would be more rewarding.
+However, certain plugins seem to reinvent some of Vim's irreplaceable capabilities and don't seem to fit as well with other Vim tools.
+Although using the mentioned plugins for writing notes might not be bad per-say, it is probably not optimal when considering the long run where as using The Vim Way |trademark| for multi-file processing would be more rewarding.

 .. |trademark| unicode:: U+2122 ..
 TRADEMARK SYMBOL